pheonixchen/MethSurvPredictor/README.md

 # MethSurvPredictor
 MethSurvPredictor is a robust machine learning model designed to predict the prognosis of Low-Grade Glioma (LGG) patients by analyzing methylation data, utilizing a Multi-Layer Perceptron (MLP) architecture to deliver accurate survival predictions.
+## Model on Hugging Face

+You can find and use the MethSurvPredictor model directly on [Hugging Face](https://huggingface.co/csycsycsy/MethSurvPredictor).

 ---
 license: mit
 ---